-All confined bovine feeding operations located within the proposed Management Zone are regulated under General Order R5-2017-0058 ("Waste Discharge Requirements General Order for Confined Bovine Feeding Operations").
-The NTC with the Nitrate Control Program was sent to the dairies within the Kaweah Subbasin on May 29, 2020.
-The NTC has not yet been sent to dairies in the Tulare Lake Subbasin area (see schedule for Priority 2 areas above).
-Attachment B, Tables 4 and 6 list the confined bovine feeding operations in the Tulare Lake and Kaweah Subbasins, respectively, that are members of the CVDRMP and participating in the Kings Water Alliance Management Zone.
-Attachment B, Tables 5 and 7 list the confined bovine feeding operations in the Tulare Lake and Kaweah Subbasins that are not CVDRMP members.
-At the time of the submittal of this PMZP, the status of their participation in the Management Zone is unknown.
-The Management Zone will continue outreach efforts after PMZP submittal.
+Confined bovine feeding operations located within the proposed Management Zone are regulated under General Order R5-2017-0058 ("Waste Discharge Requirements General Order for Confined Bovine Feeding Operations").
+The NTC with the Nitrate Control Program was sent to the confined bovine feeding operations within the Kaweah Subbasin on May 29, 2020.
+The NTC has not yet been sent to such facilities in the Priority 2 areas (see schedule for Priority 2 areas above).
+Attachment B, Tables 4 and 6 list the confined bovine feeding operations in the Tulare Lake and Kaweah Subbasins, respectively, that are members of the CVDRMP and, therefore, are participating (Kaweah subbasin) or plan to participate (Priority 2 areas) in the KWA Management Zone (as of FILL IN THE BLANKt).